thesave/app_playground/README.md

 `java -jar reachability.jar path/to/nodelist.txt [--debug]`

 The nodelist format assumes no comments and that the first line corresponds to the root of the DAG.
+You can look at an example in the project's folder: [nodeList_example.txt](https://github.com/thesave/app_playground/blob/main/reachability/nodeList_example.txt)

 Nodelist format:
 ```